Meet the L.A. Works Team

 Christine was born and raised in Boyle Heights, Los Angeles.
 Growing up, she participated in the leadership mentoring program, which led her to become a devoted volunteer since the age of 13.
 Having volunteered at several nonprofits, Christine’s passion grew in helping others.
 Christine worked in expanded learning for 10 years with LA’s BEST Afterschool Enrichment Program.
 As Program Coordinator in LA’s BEST, she launched the intergenerational partnership with AARP Foundation Experience Corps program, which brings together older adults to mentor and tutor students in need.
 In 2018, Christine graduated from Pacific Oaks College with her B.A. in Human Development with a concentration in Social Change.
 In 2020, she earned her M.A. in Nonprofit Management at Antioch University Los Angeles and her credential as a Certified Nonprofit Professional.
 When Christine isn’t at Dodger games with her husband, she enjoys swimming with & baking cakes for her 3 rescues, Dodger, Honey & Daisy.

-RSVP Pro Bono Coordinator
+RSVP Volunteer Experience Coordinator

 Johnathan Lopez,